Home - Appetizers - Naked Guacamole Recipe

 • It’s better to serve guacamole within one day of making it.
 To keep it fresh, squeeze a few more drops of lime juice over the top and cover tightly with plastic.

-Serve your perfect, easy guacamole with chips or try:
+Serve your perfect, easy guacamole as a dip with chips or try:

 A bowl of avocado guacamole in a bowl, with tortilla chips, lime wedges and salt next to it.